SheldonFam/chatbot-widget-be/README.md

 # Chat Widget Backend Server

-This is a simple Express.js backend that proxies requests to OpenAI's API.
+This is a simple Express.js backend that proxies requests to Google Gemini's API.

 ## Quick Start